-The following is an excerpt from testimony submitted by the ACLU of Connecticut on behalf of Malcolm Raheem to the recent Senate Judiciary subcommittee hearing on solitary confinement.
-Raheem spent nearly two years at Northern Correctional Institution, Connecticut’s supermax prison.
-Raheem, with a history of mental health problems, was placed in the Administrative Segregation Program, where inmates typically spend 23 hours a day in a 7×12 cell.
-Raheem testifies about the dehumanizing conditions of solitary, and details witnessing another inmates engaging in self-harm as well as one of his own suicide attempts.
-His full testimony can be read here. –Sal Rodriguez
+The following is an excerpt from testimony submitted by the ACLU of Connecticut to the recent Senate Judiciary subcommittee hearing on solitary confinement, on behalf of a man who had spent nearly two years at Northern Correctional Institution, Connecticut’s supermax prison.
+With a history of mental health problems, he was placed in the Administrative Segregation Program, where inmates typically spend 23 hours a day in a 7×12 cell.
+He testifies about the dehumanizing conditions of solitary, and details witnessing others engaging in self-harm as well as one of his own suicide attempts. –Sal Rodriguez

 On December 11, 2010, just 8 days after I had arrived at Northern, I was placed on suicide watch.
 I was placed in Cell 101 on Cell Block 1, in a “strip cell”, which is no different from a regular cell, save for the top iron bunk bed and the table-stool unit being removed.
 On suicide watch, we were often left in handcuffs, shackles, tetherchain and pad-lock, for hours and sometimes days on end.
 The cell was freezing, and it was impossible to properly use the toilet or feed ourselves.
 After being placed on suicide watch in Cell 101, I was placed on this “in-cell restraint” status, for 24 hours unprotected.